Hajdew/HajScroder/README.md

 ## How to use
 1. Download main.py
+2. Install python 3.12.4(i used this version)
-2.  pip install tkinter and ffmpeg
+3.  pip install tkinter and ffmpeg
-3.  run python main.py
+4.  run python main.py
-4.  select what folder u want to transcode
+5.  select what folder u want to transcode
-5.  select where u want store transcoded vidoes
+6.  select where u want store transcoded vidoes
-6.  wait
+7.  wait
-7. Done!
+8. Done!

 ONLY FOR NVIDIA GPU:
 40xx